The Australian Government released its landmark National Cultural Policy—Revive: a place for every story, a story for every place, on 30 January 2023.

 With an additional $199 million in funding over 4 years from 2023–24, Creative Australia will provide greater strategic oversight and engagement across the sector.

-Within Creative Australia, a dedicated First Nations-led Board will be formed.
+Within Creative Australia, a dedicated First Nations-led body will be formed.
 This is critical to self-determination, supporting the telling of First Nations histories and stories, and to strengthening the capacity of First Nations creative workers.

 Recognising creative sector workers as vital contributors to our national culture and economy, Revive will establish a Centre for Arts and Entertainment Workplaces within Creative Australia.
 It will provide advice on issues of pay, safety, codes of conduct and welfare across the sector.